cube-drone/tex_avery/vc_plot.md

 will give the player a chance to hear about them for the first time.

 < PUT EVENTS HERE >

+You and your coworkers were out celebrating.
+Your most recent meme-shirt really set a record for sales, and you've all made enough money to semi-retire.

+</ PUT EVENTS HERE >

 If you show her your scar, she will note that it looks to have been a reasonably skilled extraction job.